Ukraine’s Zelenskyy: Any Russian victory could be perilous

 “If he will feel some blood — smell that we are weak — he will push, push, push,” Zelenskyy said in English, which he used for virtually all of the interview.

 The leader spoke to the AP aboard a train shuttling him across Ukraine, to cities near some of the fiercest fighting and others where his country’s forces have successfully repelled Russia’s invasion.
-The AP is the first news organization to travel extensively with Zelenskyy since the war began just over a year ago.
+Zelenskyy rarely travels with journalists, and the president’s office said AP’s two-night train trip with him was the most extensive since the war began.

 Since then, Ukraine — backed by much of the West — has surprised the world with the strength of its resistance against the larger, better-equipped Russian military.
 Ukrainian forces have held their capital, Kyiv, and pushed Russia back from other strategically important areas.